What is the time limit for making a medical negligence claim?

 Have you been affected by clinical negligence?

 If you have been injured or suffered an illness that was caused by negligence on the part of a medical professional, you could be entitled to make a claim.
-Whether the negligence was at the hands of a doctor, a nurse, a dentist or any other healthcare worker, our experienced solicitors can help you every step of the way.
+Whether the negligence was at the hands of a doctor, a nurse, a dentist or any other healthcare worker, an experienced solicitor can help you every step of the way.

-To receive a free case assessment and find out if you are eligible to pursue a claim for compensation, feel free to contact us.
+To receive a free case assessment and find out if you are eligible to pursue a claim for compensation, feel free to call 0800 678 1410.
 This initial consultation is completely free and provided without any obligation to proceed any further.
 Not only will you find out if you have a valid claim, but you will also be able to ask any questions or raise any concerns you may have about making a claim.